pret/pokered/FEATURES.md

 - There are many more tweaks to moves.
 Check your MOVEDEX in game to see what a move you just saw's effects were, or see the wiki for a link to the complete move list.
 Be sure to try almost every move and don't write them off.
 Except for splash.
 It still does nothing as usual.

 ## Pokemon type changes
-These changes were all made to make the pokemon more fun to use / more unique from similar pokemon / less bad
+These changes were all made to make the pokemon more fun to use / more unique from similar pokemon / less bad.
+An NPC in a house in indigo plateau route 23 (past the first guard) can customize which pokemon use new types or their original types if you don't like these changes.
 - Ninetales is Fire/Ghost
 - Golduck is Water/Psychic
 - Seadra is Water/Dragon